sun-heqi/Hot2Mol/README.md

 The output is a `.posp` file containing the pharmacophore hypotesis.

-To build pharmacophore hypothesis for the demo input:
+For example, to generate a pharmacophore hypothesis for the demo input (Arg36, Leu42, and Hie120 on IL2R of the IL2/IL2R complex, PDB ID: 1Z92), use the following command:
 ```bash
 python pharma_extract.py data/1z92_IL2R.pdb ARG 36 LEU 42 HIE 120 data/1z92_IL2R.posp
 ```